rasachdev/data146/project2.md

 ### Log Transformation Box & Whisker
 ![](logbox.PNG)

 Of the two resulting plots, the log transformation box and whisker plot clearly best communicates the change in population amongst all of these countries from 1952 to 2007.
 We are able to clearly see the boxplots and their values on the log transformation plot which we are unable to see on the raw data plot.
 It is way more spread out and readable for us to clearly analyze the data.
-The first plot is way too squished together with large outliers to see anything; the large outliers deviate remarkably from the mean and median.
-The log transformation reduced the difference between the mean and median.
+The first plot is way too squished together and tiny with large outliers to see anything; the large outliers deviate remarkably from the mean and median.
+The log transformation reduced the difference between the outliers, mean, and median.